TylerRollo/flashcard-application/README.md

 ## TODO:
-- add delete all selected decks or cards feature (decks and cards)
 - ability to choose which cards out of a deck to use
-- change all alerts to something cleaner
 - Session Cookies to keep data

 ### Security Checks (TODO:)